Token-family/TokenFD/README.md

 ```
 ## ✨ Streamlit Demo

 We are excited to present an interactive demo of our project using Streamlit.
-This demo allows users to explore the capabilities of our model————TokenOCR.
+This demo allows users to explore the capabilities of our model——TokenOCR.

 <center>
 To run the Streamlit demo, you need to wrap the dependencies and then run: